What to Eat on an Autoimmune + Sjogren’s Diet

 Re-cap: What to Eat on an Autoimmune or Sjogren’s Diet

-1. Start with an anti-inflammatory diet, such as the Mediterranean diet or MIND diet.
-You may also want to try my gluten free, anti-inflammatory meal plan ~ it’s an easy & delicious way to start with the anti-inflammatory diet!
+- Start with an anti-inflammatory diet, such as the Mediterranean diet or MIND diet.
+You may also want to try my gluten-free, anti-inflammatory meal plan ~ it’s an easy & delicious way to start with the anti-inflammatory diet!

-3. When buying ready-to-eat foods, read ingredient labels, and choose foods with ingredients you would cook at home.
+- When buying ready-to-eat foods, read ingredient labels and choose foods with ingredients you would cook with at home.

-4. Consider testing for celiac disease, especially if you plan on trying a gluten-free diet {get tested 1st!}.
-Even if your celiac test returns negative, consider a 1+ month trial of a gluten-free diet.
+- Consider testing for celiac disease, especially if you plan on trying a gluten-free diet (get tested 1st!).
+Even if your celiac test returns negative, consider a gluten-free diet trial.
 I have been following a gluten-free diet for over 8 years and would love to help get you started on a nourishing AND delicious gluten-free diet.
 Contact me for more information or to set up a consult.

-6. Choose food first, but consider targeted supplementation, including vitamin D, and omega-3 fatty acids, if you don’t regularly eat fatty fish.
+- Choose food first, but consider targeted supplementation with vitamin D and omega-3 fatty acids if you don’t regularly eat fatty fish.

 Autoimmune & Sjogren’s Diet | Wrapping it all up.

 The information provided here is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-However, it is my hope that after reading this post, you feel empowered to find the best dietary strategy to help with your autoimmune disease or share this information with a friend or loved one who is suffering.
+However, I hope that after reading this post, you feel empowered to find the best dietary strategy to help with your autoimmune disease or to share this information with a friend or loved one who is suffering.

 If you would like to share your experience living with an autoimmune disease, I would LOVE for you to leave a comment.
 Additionally, if you are interested in learning more about my integrative nutrition coaching services, please get in touch with me.
 I would love to work with you!